 AtoN Light Characters – Selecting a suitable light character.

 AtoN Maintenance – Reducing total cost of ownership.

 Lessons learned from the IALA webinar on members response and provision of AtoN during the COVID-19 pandemic triggered the Academy to organize a series of webinars on AtoN technical challenges.
 Amongst other speakers, Mr Robert D. Lewald of the U.S. Coast Guard, explained how AtoN remote monitoring supported his organization during the restrictions of a pandemic.
 Not only during a pandemic but also after, remote monitoring will optimize the management of your AtoN availability objectives.

 Upon an evaluation of the outcomes of Academy technical missions, it was found that many AtoN service providers would benefit from technical advice related to AtoN maintenance, light characters and buoy moorings.
 The sharing of good practice between IALA members and non-members will also provide an extra dimension to IALA publications on these subjects.

-Each webinar will include one or more Academy lectures delivered by experts from the IALA family.
-Participants will be given an opportunity to ask questions and time will be allowed to discuss the topics at hand.
+Each webinar include one or more Academy lectures delivered by experts from the IALA family.
+Participants were given an opportunity to ask questions and time will be allowed to discuss the topics at hand.